fabiliria280802/SALEM/README.md

-# project SALEM
+# Project SALEM
-A responsive web application for automatic document review and validation using the MVC (Model-View-Controller) architecture, streamlining the validation process.
-This application has components of Google API Vision, SharePoint, Power Automate and Power Apps and AI.

-# By:
+Project SALEM is an advanced web application designed for the automatic review and validation of documents using cutting-edge machine learning techniques.
+The application leverages Convolutional Neural Networks (CNNs) and Faster R-CNN for object detection and classification tasks, ensuring high accuracy in document processing.
+By utilizing these algorithms, SALEM can efficiently extract and validate key information from various document types, such as invoices and service delivery notes.

+The choice of CNNs, specifically ResNet50, allows the application to benefit from a deep learning model pre-trained on a vast dataset, providing robust feature extraction capabilities.
+Faster R-CNN is employed for its superior performance in object detection, enabling precise identification of document fields.
+Additionally, the application incorporates techniques like data augmentation and early stopping to enhance model generalization and prevent overfitting.

+SALEM's architecture is built on the MVC (Model-View-Controller) pattern, ensuring a clean separation of concerns and facilitating maintainability.
+The integration of Tesseract OCR further enhances the system's ability to extract textual information from images, making it a comprehensive solution for document validation.

-Fabiana Liria & Mateo Ávila
+By: Fabiana Liria & Mateo Ávila

 ## Prerequisites
 - Python 3.8
 - Node.js
 - npm (Node Package Manager)
-- SharePoint
-- Power Automate
-- Power Apps
+- Account in MongoDB Atlas or you must have install MongoDB on your machine
-- OCR
+- Tesseract OCR
 - Azure Active Directory (AAD)

-# Project SALEM

 ## Installation